tytydraco/yessleep/out/The_day_my_daughter_decided_to_kill_her_sister.md

 I told lily to go back to sleep and went to talk to mara

 “Why did you have a knife?”
-“I found it under lilys pillow, i was asking her why did she have it and she told me she forgot to take it to the kitchen so i said i was going to kill her for being stupid, but i was joking”
+“I forgot to take it back to the kitchen and lily found it and told me she was going to tell you so you would punish me so i said I couldn’t let her and maybe said something about killing her but i was joking,mom, I swear”

 Oh god, this girls were going to kill me.
 I said good bye and also told her to go back to sleep.
 When josh and i were on our room he said

-“I dont know mara, there is something wrong with mara” “I know we’ll take her to the doctor tomorrow morning” “Good, now lets sleep, its 2 am”
+“I dont know honey, there is something wrong with mara” “I know we’ll take her to the doctor tomorrow morning” “Good, now lets sleep, its 2 am”

-When i woke up i was going to wake up mara to take her to the doctor but when i got to her room i saw the most terrible thing i have seen
+When i woke up i was going to wake up mara to take her to the doctor but when i got to her room i saw the most terrible thing i have ever seen

 She had a knife in her chest, i screamed and called josh and when he appeared on the door way he was pale, he hugged me and called the police.
-Lily was in shok, she didnt say a word while the police looked for some clues of what had happenes
+Lily was in shock, she didnt say a word while the police looked for some clues of what had happenes

 I spent 3 weeks in bed, i didnt eat, didn’t shower or eat enough.
 One day i decided i needed to be strong for my other daugher so i went to her room to talk to her

 I found a knife under her bed, i also found her diary and decided i wanted to take a look, just to see how was she after her sisters death

-The was a page with her sisters death date, it said
+There was a page with her sisters death date, it said

-“I cant let mara say the truth and i dont trust in her anymore, i think is time to make something permanent”
+“I cant let mara say the truth and i dont trust her anymore, i think is time to make something permanent”

 I was stunned, it seemed like my daughter killed her sister.
 I went looking for josh and when i got to him i showed him the diary and he told me we needed to talk to lily before making conclusions